 is Policy Manager at Inland Revenue, New Zealand, providing policy advice to the Government on tax law reforms.
 She has been a tax negotiator since 2001.
 From 1992 to 1997 Ms. Peters was Senior Policy Analyst, and Senior Policy Advisor at Inland Revenue NZ.
 From 1997 to 1999, she worked in the private sector on tax law related matters.
 Ms. Peters has negotiated many treaties with countries in Asia, Europe, Latin America, and Arab countries.
 She has LLM Degree, New York University (1992), and LLB Degree, Victoria University of Wellington (1986).

-has been Tax and Customs Attaché at the Embassy of Brazil in Washington, D.C. since September 2009.
-Prior to his current position, Mr. Rachid was a Tax Auditor at the Secretariat of Revenue of Brazil for 23 years.
-Previous positions held include Secretary of the Federal Revenue of Brazil as Tax & Customs Commissioner and Coordinator-General of Tax Inspection.
-Other professional activities include: President of the National Committee for Taxation of Small and Medium Enterprises from March 2007 to July 2008, President, Executive Council of the Inter American Center of Tax Administrations (CIAT) from April 2006 to April 2007.
+is Tax Auditor of the Federal Revenue of Brazil, Coordination-General of International Relations, Secretariat of the Federal Revenue of Brazil.
+Previous positions held include Tax and Customs Attaché at the Embassy of Brazil in Washington, D.C.and Secretary of the Federal Revenue of Brazil as Tax & Customs Commissioner and Coordinator-General of Tax Inspection.
+Other professional activities include: President of the National Committee for Taxation of Small and Medium Enterprises and President, Executive Council of the Inter American Center of Tax Administrations (CIAT).

 is Joint Secretary, Tax Planning and Legislation-I at Central Board of Direct Taxes (CBDT), India, a position she has held since November 2012.
 Previous positions held include Commissioner of Income Tax and Direct Taxes Code at CBDT (April 2010-January 2012), Commissioner of Income Tax, Lucknow Region (April 2009-March 2010), Director of Foreign Tax and Tax Research, CBDT (March 2007 – January 2009).
 Ms. Saksena has worked in the taxation area since 2001 and negotiated many tax treaties with various countries in Latin America and Europe.
 She holds a Master of Arts in Psychology, University of Lucknow (1985) and M.Phil in Social Sciences, University of Punjab (2010).